The 5 Best Hoka Shoes for Nursing

 There are a few factors you should take into account when purchasing nursing shoes:

-• The type of closure: Slip-on shoes are easy to put on and take off, but they may not provide as much support as other types of shoes.
+• The closure type: Pick slip-on shoes because they are easy to put on and take off, but they may not provide as much support as others, such as on-cloud shoes.

-• The type of heel: A low heel is best for nurses who are on their feet all day.
+• The heel type: A low heel is best for nurses on their feet all day.

 • Thicker soles: A thicker sole will provide more cushioning and support.